YuraRavaR/geo-ip-service/README.md

 ## Features

 - Geo IP lookup using ip-api.com
+- Default option without proxy
 - Proxy support for different countries (Kazakhstan, Turkey)
 - Simple and responsive UI

 ## How It Works

-The application uses a Node.js server to handle proxy requests to the IP-API service.
+The application uses a Node.js server to handle requests to the IP-API service.
+When you select a country and click "Get Location Data", the request is processed as follows:

+- **Default (No Proxy)**: Direct request to IP-API showing your actual location
-When you select a country and click "Get Location Data", the request is sent through a proxy server corresponding to the selected country, giving you location information as if you were browsing from that country.
+- **Country-specific**: Request sent through a proxy server corresponding to the selected country, giving you location information as if you were browsing from that country

 ## Proxy Configuration